 Recent Updates and Trends (2025–2026)

 Over the past year, agricultural robotics has experienced significant technological and policy developments.
+Innovations are focused on automation, sustainability, and data integration.

 In 2025, AI-powered robotic weeders gained attention for reducing herbicide dependency through computer vision.
-These machines identify weeds at plant level and apply mechanical removal instead of chemicals.
+These machines identify weeds at the plant level and apply mechanical removal instead of chemicals.

-Governments have also increased funding for smart farming innovation.
+Governments have increased funding for smart farming innovation.
 In mid-2025, agricultural technology grants in India were expanded under digital agriculture initiatives to encourage adoption of robotics and AI systems in rural areas.

 Another emerging trend is the integration of robotics with Internet of Things (IoT) platforms.
 Smart irrigation robots now connect to weather forecasting systems, adjusting water distribution automatically based on rainfall predictions.